Rackerlacker/my-first-pc-build/README.md

 This is the first PC I have ever built.

-I built it when I was 13 years old on the 13th of February becuase I wanted a better gaming experience.
+I built it when I was 13 years old on the 13th of February because I wanted a better gaming experience.

 Little did I know that the research and process behind building my PC would start a journey of learning about computers and eventually inspire me to become a hardware engineer.